vignesh240/Boostrap-Javascript-Calculator/README.md

 # Boostrap-Javascript-Calculator

-    Basic calculator which is build on Bootstrap and Javascript
+    Basic calculator build on Bootstrap and Javascript